 - House soiling

 Observing the above symptoms in your dog could mean that the dog is ultimately out of its mind.
-Your vet should help you determine whether your senile dog should be put to sleep.
+Your vet should help you determine whether your senile dog should be put down.

 If the vet realizes that the animal’s brain is completely damaged, they may use anesthetics and other medication to put the dog to sleep.